marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_17_protocol.md

 ### Style
-* Adapt the presentation to your audience (client).
+* Adapt the presentation to your audience (mixed group of company internal stakeholders)
 * Keep it simple, stupid!
 (KISS principle)
 * Be concise and accurate, no extra information if not needed
 * Join explanation blocks with “whys” and “hows”